jf-eirinha/417/content/blog/react-form-custom-hook/index.md

 Forms are one of the most usual components of modern web applications.
 There's a lot of shared functionality between each form implementation so it's useful to have a common approach to creating them.
 Many people share snippets of code they had written before, others like to use one of the many form libraries out there.
 I tried the latter option and quickly found out that none provided exactly the behavior I wanted.
 [Formik](https://formik.org/) and [React Hook Form](https://react-hook-form.com/) - the two packages I tried out, are both great solutions but I felt that I preferred something a little more customizable, plus I have a natural aversion to using third-party packages for things I think I can implement myself.

 I thought I could make a simple React hook with an API alike to the ones used by those libraries which would give me everything I wanted, and so I went on that quest.
 I have worked with this hook several times and I find it incredibly useful, but despite the apparent simplicity of forms it seems that there's always a new edge case I hadn't cover, so I still consider it a work in progress.
-In fact this last versions contains a few valuable improvements suggested by a colleague of mine, so thank you Nuno for the input!
+In fact this last version contains a few valuable improvements suggested by a colleague of mine, so thank you Nuno for the input!

 ## The API

-Before getting into the how it works let's get straight to how you use it.
+Before getting into how it works let's get straight to how you use it.
 If you want to checkout the whole code, I created a [sandbox](https://codesandbox.io/s/tender-hertz-hezdc) with a basic example of using the hook, I encourage you to try it out and play with it!

 ```javascript
 const { formState, handleChange, handleFocus } = useForm({